sgwalker327/tea-scription/README.md

 ## Getting Started

-Below you will see a list of prerequisites and installation steps that you will need to follow to ensure proper function of the api.
+Below you will see a list of prerequisites and steps to install and use this API.

 ### Prerequisites